Wonders of Life: History

-In 2007, temporary walls were placed around the existing attractions when Epcot hosted the Food and Wine festival in the pavilion.
+The pavilion then operated seasonally as the festival center for the Epcot International Flower and Garden Festival and the Epcot International Food & Wine Festival.
+The pavilion hosted seminars, videos, presentations, and more.
+It was used as a central merchandise location during the two festivals as well.
+The theater that was used for The Making of Me was used for various movies and presentations during festival events.
+Beginning in 2007, temporary walls were placed around the existing attractions during the festival.
 The "Body Wars" sign was removed in 2008, replaced by a temporary Garden Town sign while the imprints from the original marquee were painted over.
 By 2009, significant portions of the Body Wars attraction had been removed.
 The "Celebrate the Joy of Life" sign was removed following in 2009, while most of the exhibits left were removed.
 The pavilion also received a paint job inside using mute colors such as white and light green.

-The pavilion then operated seasonally as the center for the Epcot International Flower and Garden Festival and the Epcot International Food & Wine Festival as the Festival Center.
-For those events, it hosted seminars, videos, presentations, and more.
-It was used as a central merchandise location during the two festivals as well.
-All attractions are shut down and their signs have been removed.
+On September 11, 2012, Walt Disney Imagineering filed a notice of commencement with the Orange County Comptroller's office indicating the intentions for a "selective demolition" to take place at the pavilion.
 As of November 2014, the Body Wars ride simulators have been dismantled.
 The queue still exists, but most of the props and other electronics have been removed.
-As of 2017, Cranium Command has had its queue and pre-show partially dismantled, but the theater - including the animatronics, lighting, seats, and staging area - remains intact.
-The theater that was used for The Making of Me is still used for various movies and presentations during the event.
+As of 2017, the Cranium Command queue and pre-show was partially dismantled.
+However, the theater, including the lighting, seats, and staging area, remains intact.